OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 * Table names should be pluralized.
 This is to avoid *most* used words. e.g. orders instead of order
 * Table names with multiple words should be snake_case.
 * Column names with multiple words should be merged together.  e.g. `getFirstName()` would map to `firstname`

+# i18n Naming Conventions
+These naming conventions will be applicable for the messages property files.

+* Keys for the messages property files should follow a hierarchy.
+However, since there is no official hierarchy support for property files, keys should follow a naming convention of most to least significant.
+* Key hierarchy should be delimited with a period (.).
+* The first portion of the key should be the name of the Independent Service.
+* The second portion of the key should indicate the type of message; error for error messages, message for anything not an error.
+* The third and following portions will further describe the key.
+* Keys should use only lowercase characters (NO camelCase).
+* If multiple words are necessary, they should be separated with a dash (-).

+Examples:

+* `requisition.error.product.code.invalid` - an alternative could be `requisition.error
+.product-code.invalid` if code is not a sub-section of product.
+* `requisition.message.requisition.created` - requisition successfully created.
+* `reference-data.error.facility.not-found` - facility not found.

+Note: UI-related keys (labels, buttons, etc.) are not addressed here, as they would be owned by the UI, and not the Independent Service.